 Huddle plants together

-Just like us, plants need warmth and what is better than keeping them together.
+Just like us, plants need warmth, and what is better than keeping them together?
 Keep plants of different heights together in one place to keep the warmth.

 Take it slow

 Plants are already used to the lighting, air and temperature outside, and this is why you should not rush to move the plants in.
 This can kill the plant because this sudden change might cause a shock to them.
-You can get indoor conditions slowly familiar to the plants by placing the plants indoors for a couple of hours every day.
-Place the Sun-loving plants in the shade for a couple of weeks to make accustomed to it.
+You can slowly get indoor conditions familiar to the plants by placing the plants indoors for a couple of hours every day.
+Place the Sun-loving plants in the shade for a couple of weeks to get accustomed to it.

 Watering Requirements